microsoft/fast/packages/fast-tooling-react/README.md

 Example implementation with the `Form`:

-*Note: When the plugins are used the schema tied to the `Form` should be set to a state so that it can be kept up-to-date, you will need to use the `onSchemaChange` callback which will return the newly updated schema.*
+*Note: When the plugins are used the schema used to render the `Form` is internally updated.
+To get the plugin-modified schema, you can optionally add the `onSchemaChange` callback which will return the newly updated schema.*

 ```jsx
 import Form from "@microsoft/fast-tooling-react";